 Cross-body Purse

-I always bring a small, lightweight purse that I can stick in my daypack, my beach bag, or over my shoulder at night.
-It contains such things as my phone, medications, reading glasses and cash.
+I always bring a small, lightweight crossbody purse that I can stick in my daypack, my beach bag, or over my shoulder at night.
+It contains such things as my phone, medications, reading glasses, and cash.
+I also use it for going out at night instead of my day pack.

 CLOTHING